sunil-2000/FlappyCaml/README.md

 ## Setting Up Your Environment

-This project depends on the graphics and camlimages packages.
+This project depends on the packages:
+* graphics
+* camlimages

 To install the packages: run the command ```opam install 'package_name'```.

 ## Contributors